 Cheapest one-way flights to South America

 South America has always been an expensive continent to get to from Europe, especially with the major carriers.
 Thankfully, the launch of new routes by Norwegian and Iberia’s new budget long-haul carrier, LEVEL, in recent years has seen some cheap(er) options open up.
-Likewise, Portuguese carrier TAP serves much of Brazil for less than the likes of British Airways, whilst Thomas Cook partner with American carrier Jet Blue for more affordable routes into Bogota.
+Likewise, Portuguese carrier TAP serves much of Brazil for less than the likes of British Airways, whilst Condor partners with American carrier Jet Blue for more affordable routes into Bogota.

 Note: All four airlines listed below do charge extra for add-ons such as checked bags, but you’ll still come away having saved money versus flying with the major carriers.